danrot/danrot.github.io/_posts/2020-08-24-applying-design-patterns-the-builder-and-factory-pattern.md

 object to the getter method of the `Builder` if necessary, allowing you to define an constructor making sure that the object is valid starting from the very beginning while making the creation of such an object comfortable for the developer.

+*Mind that in our case the `Router` constructor can still be called directly, which might lead to invalid routes.
+We have accepted that tradeoff to have a single `Route` object and avoid creating a deep inheritance hierarchy.*

 Another advantage is that the `Builder` object can also be passed as argument to other functions taking part in the object creation process.
 Let's say in your application you have some configuration you want to add to a few `Datagrid`